 The School's undergraduate and postgraduate courses explore encounters between religions and cultures from their roots in antiquity to the present day.
-They investigate the intellectual and institutional resources developed in historical and current interactions and conflicts and apply them to the challenges and the opportunities societies face in an age of globalisation.
+They investigate the intellectual and institutional resources developed in historical and current conflicts and apply them to the challenges and opportunities societies face in building peace.